 You are Unique

-The advice below contains general suggestions.
+The advice below contains a few general suggestions.
 Individuals often have specific requirements according to their own specific genetics and body exposure history.
 For example, if you have any kind of allergic reaction to a food, it is best not to eat that food.

 Protein is necessary to maintain skin, whose outer layer turns over every 28 days.